factsmission/synospecies/README.md

 # About

-Synospecies is a tool developed by FactsMission AG to leverage the RDF data provided by Plazi.
+SynoSpecies is a tool developed by FactsMission AG to leverage the RDF data provided by Plazi.
 The RDF data of all treatments is stored in an [AllegroGraph](https://allegrograph.com/) triple store allowing [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries over the data.
-Synospecies allows manually writing and submitting such queries in the advanced mode and send such queries in the background when using the easier interface.
+SynoSpecies allows manually writing and submitting such queries in the advanced mode and send such queries in the background when using the easier interface.

-Synospecies is an Open Source application running purely in the browser, the source code is available on [GitHub](https://github.com/factsmission/synospecies/).
+SynoSpecies is an Open Source application running purely in the browser, the source code is available on [GitHub](https://github.com/factsmission/synospecies/).

 ## [Plazi](http://plazi.org/)